NARRTC By-Laws

 Section 7.
 Membership Committee.

 The Membership Committee shall consist of at least three (3) members in good standing of the organization appointed by the President for a term of one year or, in the case of delayed appointments, until the close of the annual meeting following their appointment.
 The appointees shall be representative of the various interests within the association.
 The Chairperson for the Membership Committee shall be determined by the President.
-The Committee shall focus on the recruitment of new members, the organization of an accurate membership list for the assessment of NARRTC dues, and insuring that existing members are communicated with on a regular basis.
-The Committee will focus on the broad purposes and interests of the NARRTC membership and constituents served by the Association.
+The Membership Committee Chair shall solicit dues and shall keep current a standing register of active project members and have available a copy of the roster containing names, addresses and telephone numbers.
+The Committee shall focus on the recruitment of new members and the broad purposes and interests of the NARRTC membership and constituents served by the Association.

 Article IX – SPECIAL AD HOC COMMITTEES